Updated: Aug 20

 In terms of dating, relationships and sexuality, Tantra has become a frequent topic of discussion recently.
 But how effective is Tantra in reality?
 Here’s my take on Tantra and Sacred Sexuality (100% honest opinions)! 😊

-• My love/hate relationship with Tantra:
+• My love/hate relationship with Tantra and their teachers:

 I am yet to meet a man who would be comfortable verbally asking a women to please be in her masculine energy for them so they can be in their feminine energy.
 And, although this is perfectly OK - it's not likely!